Haque360/StudentStudyCommunity_App/README.md

  5. Authentication
  6. Editing profile information (currently only user name)

- This app was made using React Native and for database Firebase
+ This app was made using React Native and for database Firebase was used